zaxor0/zwerchhau/hacked-to-death/98-hex-crawl.md

 # Hex Crawl Procedures
-Inspired by Dolmenwood

 ## Travel
 - A Point system is the easiest way to keep track of movement through hexes.
 - A party has 6 movement points per day; to be spent on travel or searching.
 - Searching a Hex uses 3 points and uncovers all hidden features.
-- Searching a Hex requires nearly the whole party, 1 character is allowed to hunt or forage instead.
+It requires nearly the whole party; 1 character is allowed to hunt or forage instead.
 - Sundown occurs once the party uses 6 points, assuming they start at dawn.
 - For every point over 6, the party loses 2 hours of time & takes -1 on camping.
-- With horses, travel is easier; depending on the terrain you may be walking along side them.
+- On horseback may mean riding or walking along them, per the terrain.

 | Terrain         | On Foot | On Horseback |
 |-----------------|---------|--------------|